ucsb-cs184-f24/team02-bathroom/team/Learning.md

 Megumi -- Knowledge and previous experience mostly in C++, Python, Java/JavaScipt.
 Interested in learning more about software development.

 Jiaqi --- knowledge in C++, Python, and Java/Javascript.
 Interested in software development.

+Justin - Knowledge of Python, TS, Go, ReactNative, MongoDB, AWS.
+I have a focus in full stack and backend.